 The Lewis and Clark campsite is also believed to be the site of a Native American village and has been investigated by amateur archeologists.
 A residence presently exists on the site and further excavation of the area would appear difficult.
 Another archeological site is located under the railroad tracks in approximately the same area.
 The sites are presently privately owned.
 The Westport log tunnel is in a forest management area and the owner has recognized its significance and intends to protect the area.
-A trail leading up to the tunnel is often times used by hikers.
+An elk trail leading up to the tunnel is often times used by hikers and there is some concern that continued logging could be harmful to the aesthetic qualities of the site.